stauren/vise-ssr/docs/tapable-hooks.md

 #### Core Hook Classes
 Vise defined multiple hook related Classes which HTTP Server developer need to understand and use:
 - HookLifeCycle: accept `ViseHooks` config which contains all the tapped functions as parameter, defined whole SSR life cycle.
 The HTTP Server should create an instance with merged ViseHooks config and hand over the HTTP request to it.
-- HookManager: define core hooks data structure, hook type, tapped function I/O data type
+- HookManager: define core hook data structure, hook type, tapped function I/O data type
 - HookCaller: responsible to call certain hook and log active tapped function activities
 - HookLogger: Default logger which provide brief information in the HookLifeCycle, could be overridden
 - HookPlugin: support Vise Plugin which combines several tapped functions of different hooks to accomplish a related goal